MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 > [!NOTE]
 > This example sets up simple access to the Red Hat JBoss EAP servers with HTTP.
 If you want secure access, configure TLS/SSL termination by follow the instructions in [End to end TLS with Application Gateway](/azure/application-gateway/ssl-overview).

-> This example exposes the host controllers at port 8080, we will deploy a sample application with database connection to the cluster in later steps.
+> This example exposes the host controllers at port 8080.
+We deploy a sample application with database connection to the cluster in later steps.

 ## Connect Azure Database for PostgreSQL